Crypto, the CLARITY Act, and the Missing Use Case

 1. The Question No One Answered

-In 2022, inside an eight-week window, three of the field's most credible figures were asked on friendly podcasts to name the use case.
-The venture investor Packy McCormick proposed putting a house on the blockchain so it could be borrowed against from a global pool of lenders; the entrepreneur Zach Weinberg walked the scenario to its end: the borrower defaults, the lender holds a cryptographic record, takes it to the sheriff, and then what?
+Over an eight-week stretch in 2022, three of the field's most credible figures sat down on friendly podcasts and got asked, plainly, to name the use case.
+Packy McCormick (a VC) suggested putting a house on the blockchain so it could be borrowed against from a global pool of lenders.
+Zach Weinberg (an entrepreneur) walked the scenario through to its end: the borrower defaults, the lender holds a cryptographic record, takes it to the sheriff, and then what?

 Zach: ...you've just recreated the entire mortgage infrastructure that already exists today.
 Packy: ...on the blockchain!
 Zach: But that's exactly right.
 Then I'm lost as to why the "on the blockchain" part matters... every other step in the process is essentially the exact same thing you have to do in the real world.
 Packy: I got wrecked on the mortgage example.
 I've never thought through that one before. - Cartoon Avatars, June 2022